Microsoft Office 2007: Project Server 2007

 Microsoft Office Project Server 2007 allows one to centrally manage and coordinate projects.
 It allows budget and resource tracking, and activity plan management.
 The project data and reports can also be further analyzed using Cube Building Service.
 The project management data can be accessed from a browser as well.

 Project Portfolio Server 2007

 Microsoft Office Project Portfolio Server 2007 allows creation of a project portfolio, including workflows, hosted centrally, so that the information is available throughout the enterprise, even from a browser.
 It also aids in centralized data aggregation regarding the project planning and execution, and in visualizing and analyzing the data to optimize the project plan.
 It can also support multiple portfolios per project, to track different aspects of it.
 It also includes reporting tools to create consolidated reports out of the project data.

 PerformancePoint Server 2007

 Microsoft PerformancePoint Server allows users to monitor, analyze, and plan their business as well as drive alignment, accountability, and actionable insight across the entire organization.
 It includes features for scorecards, dashboards, reporting, analytics, budgeting and forecasting, among others.

 Removed features

-The following Office 2003 features were removed in Office 2007:
+The following features were removed in Office 2007: